-Congenital heart disease (policy currently in consultation)
+Congenital heart disease (policy currently under review)

 The UK NSC policy on Congenital heart disease screening in newborns

 This policy is currently being reviewed as part of the UK NSC's regular review cycle of all policies.

 The review process began in Sep 2013 and is estimated to be completed by Mar 2014.

 Congenital heart disease screening is part of the physical examination of newborn babies and again at 6-8 weeks.